-- Coverage of an individual enrolling because of loss of other coverage or because of marriage: If the individual requests Special Enrollment within the timeline described above coverage will become effective on the first day of the month following the date the Plan receives the request for Special Enrollment. - If the individual requests enrollment within 60 days of the date of the Special Enrollment opportunity related to Medicaid or a State Children's Health Insurance Program (CHIP), generally coverage will become effective on the first day of the month following the date of the event that allowed this Special Enrollment opportunity. - Coverage of a newborn or newly adopted newborn Dependent Child who is properly enrolled within 31 days after birth will become effective as of the date of the child's birth.

-- Coverage of a newly adopted Dependent Child or Dependent Child Placed for Adoption who is properly enrolled more than 31 days after birth, but within 31 days after the child is adopted or placed for adoption, will become effective as of the date of the child's adoption or placement for adoption, whichever occurs first. - Individuals enrolled during Special Enrollment have the same opportunity to select plan benefit options at the same costs and the same enrollment requirements as are available to similarly-situated Participants at Initial Enrollment.
+- Coverage for an individual enrolling because of loss of other coverage or because of marriage: If the individual requests Special Enrollment within the timeline described above, coverage will become effective on the first day of the month following the other plan's termination date or the date of marriage, whichever is later. - Coverage for Special Enrollment related to Medicaid or State Children's Health Insurance Program (CHIP): If the individual requests enrollment within 60 days of the date of the Special Enrollment opportunity related to Medicaid or a State Children's Health Insurance Program (CHIP), generally coverage will become effective on the first day of the month following the date of the event. - Coverage of a newborn or newly adopted newborn Dependent Child who is properly enrolled within 31-days after birth will become effective as of the date of the child's birth. - Coverage of a newly adopted Dependent Child or Dependent Child Placed for Adoption who is properly enrolled more than 31 days after birth, but within 31 days after the child is adopted or placed for adoption, will become effective as of the date of the child's adoption or placement for adoption, whichever occurs first. - Individuals enrolled during Special Enrollment have the same opportunity to select Plan benefit options at the same costs and the same enrollment requirements as are available to similarly-situated Participants at initial enrollment.